The Imaginaries release debut Holiday single, "Merry Christmas, Baby"!

 McClure's highly anticipated EP entitled Color it Up (out worldwide 10.13.17) is inspired by finding and experiencing joy in life.
 "The whole idea behind writing/releasing this project has been to put some feel-good music out there to lift peoples’ spirits.
 So often we miss out on the joy in life because we don’t recognize it in the small everyday moments.
 I hope this EP encourages people to take notice of the everyday joy in their own lives," confides McClure.
 The new release is produced and engineered by Stephen Gause of Invertigo Productions in Nashville (except “Do It All Again”, produced/engineered by Maggie McClure, Graham Colton & Brine Webb in Oklahoma City and “Brighten Up My Day”, produced/engineered by Shane Henry, Maggie McClure & David Das in Los Angeles).

-McClure has opened for Sara Bareilles and others.
-Additionally, she recently made her on camera feature film debut in SONY’s A Cowgirl's Story as well as her international commercial debut in a new Sam’s Club ad (in which she is the lead actor, the lead voice over artist, and the songwriter/musical artist featured).
+McClure has opened for Sara Bareilles and others (and is set to open for Paul Reiser in 2019).
+Additionally, she has appeared in multiple feature films including SONY’s A Cowgirl's Story and Ascension Media's Christmas In The Heartland as well as in commercials for Sam’s Club (in which she is the lead actor, the lead voice over artist, and the songwriter/musical artist featured) and Emergen-C, and TV shows such as ABC's The Middle.
 Maggie also had the privilege of singing the National Anthem at the very first NBA playoff game in Oklahoma history with more than 18,000 people in attendance, as well as recently performing the official holiday halftime show at Madison Square Garden for the NY Knicks along with singer/songwriter Shane Henry.
 McClure has been featured in such high profile media outlets as Huffington Post and AXS.

 Contribute to & be a part of the DEBUT Album here: www.imaginariesband.com